kstenerud/streamux/README.md

 Length and ID bit counts determine how many bits will be used for the length and ID fields in regular message headers.
 The decided size for each field will be the minimum of the values provided by each peer.

 [The regular message header](#header-fields) consists of 2 flag bits, with the rest of the bits free for use as `length` and `id` fields.
-A message header can be either 16 or 32 bits wide, which leaves 14 or 30 bits for the length and ID fields.
-If the combined length and ID bit counts of the initiator request total 14 or less, message headers will be 16 bits wide.
+A message header can be 8, 16, 24, or 32 bits wide, which leaves 6, 14, 22, or 30 bits for the length and ID fields.
+If the combined length and ID bit counts of the initiator request total 6 or less, messages headers witll be 8 bits wide (14 or less: 16 bits wide, 22 bits or less: 24 bits wide).
 It is an error to specify a total bit count greater than 30.

+Note: A length bit count of 0 is invalid.
+An ID bit count of 0 means that there can be only one message in-flight at a time (all messages are ID 0).

 #### Bit Count Wildcard Values

-The value `0`, which would normally be invalid, has special meaning as the "wildcard" value when specifying a bit count.
+The value `255`, which would normally be invalid, has special meaning as the "wildcard" value when specifying a bit count.
 When a peer uses a wildcard value for a bit count, it is stating that it doesn't care what the end value will be.
 If one peer uses the wildcard value and the other does not, the non-wildcard value is chosen.
-If both peers use the wildcard value for a field, 30 minus the other bit count field result is chosen.
+If both peers use the wildcard value for a field, 30 minus the other bit count field result is chosen, to a maximum of 15 bits.
 If both fields (length bit count and ID bit count) are set to the wildcard value by both peers, the result is 15 length bits and 15 ID bits.

 It is recommended for peers that serve primarily "server" functionality to use wildcard values, which allows client peers - who are likely to have more varying network conditions - to control these values.